It is easy to book online. If you wish to call, please advise which practice you would like to visit and your preferred GP.

-Certificates will not be issued unless the Doctor is consulted.
+Certificates will not be issued unless your GP is consulted.

 Contacting Your Doctor

 Your GP can be contacted during business hours.
-Your GP will only take urgent calls at the time.
+Your GP will generally not take phone calls, you may leave a message.

 Please where possible let reception know what your call is regarding.

 Your GP requests that you attend for review for a repeat prescription.
 This is best practice medicine.